knetikmedia/knetikcloud-android-client/docs/StoreSubscriptionsApi.md

 Create a subscription template

-Subscription Templates define a type of subscription and the properties they have.
+Subscription Templates define a type of subscription and the properties they have. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; TEMPLATE_ADMIN

 ### Example
 ```java